Seahawks on brink of playoffs after 21-7 win over Vikings | New Country 923

 OTHER CENTURY MARK

-Vikings wide receiver Adam Thielen tied Cris Carter as the fastest Minnesota player to reach 100 receptions in a season, both accomplishing the feat in 13 games.
+Thielen tied Cris Carter as the fastest Minnesota player to reach 100 receptions in a season, both accomplishing the feat in 13 games.
 Carter did it in 1994 when he finished the year with 122 catches.
 Thielen is the first Minnesota receiver to get to 100 catches since Randy Moss in 2003.
+But Thielen didn’t get his first catch until midway through the third quarter.
+He finished with five catches for 70 yards.

 UP NEXT